Edu92337/PPMLib/README.md

 result, files produced on platforms with different byte order may not be portable.

-The archive currently stores the original file name and size, but the high-level decompression function writes to the output path supplied by the caller.
+The archive currently stores the original file name and size, but the high-level decompression function writes to the output path supplied by the caller rather than the stored name — and `Kmax` itself is not stored at all, so it must be tracked by the caller.

 ## License

 No license has been defined for this repository yet.
-# PPMLib